Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

 - showinresult: Mandatory.
 This will be added to the resultpage when set to true.
 - createpdf: Mandatory.
 This will create a pdf and will print a downloadlink on the resultpage.
 - pdftemplate: Mandatory.
 Set empty (pdftemplate=) when not needed.
-Must be placed in
+Must be placed in the templates folder.
 - resulttemplate: Mandatory.
 Set empty (resulttemplate=) when not needed
 - variables.
 Mandatory.
 Comma separated variable names (question codes).